Business Process Mapping (BPM): The Basics and Example

 Business Process Mapping (BPM) - Toolshero

-Business Process Mapping: this article offers a practical explanation of Business Process Mapping (BPM).
-After reading, you’ll understand the basics of this powerful quality management tool.
+Business Process Mapping (BPM): this article offers a practical explanation of Business Process Mapping (BPM).
+In addition to explaining what this method is, this article also highlights the importance of process optimization, the symbols in business process mapping, the steps to get started, an example and tips.
+After reading you will understand the basics of this quality management tool.
+Enjoy reading!

-Business Process Mapping (BPM) refers to the mapping of the steps a company takes to complete a certain process.
+Business Process Mapping (BPM) can be defined as the activity to the mapping of the steps a company takes to complete a certain process.
 BPM can be performed on every random process, such as purchasing raw materials, the recruitment process for new employees or the shipment of purchased products.

 Each company goes through countless processes to fulfil their daily activities.
 In order to properly manage the company and make it more efficient, it’s important to gain accurate insight into how these processes work.
 Mapping business processes with Business Process Mapping is often confused with process modelling.